MalwareEZ/analyrun/README.md

 2. **Access the API section**:
 - Log in to your AbuseIPDB account.
-- Navigate to the "API Key" or "Generate API Key" section in your account settings.
+- Navigate to the "Generate API Key" section in your [account settings](https://www.abuseipdb.com/account/api).

 3. **Generate an API key**:
 - If you haven't generated an API key yet, follow the instructions to generate one.